CS3398-Kelpians-Kelps/CS3398-Kelpians-F2019/README.md

                                        Sprint 3: refactored server for clarity, moved to enterprise server hosting solution, implemented user authorization, and added file transfer serverside
   </li>
   <li>
     <strong>Patrick Parker:</strong> Sprint 1: Created Client side of program to link up to server.
 Sprint 2: Redid base code for server and client for sending and recieving objects instead of strings.
 Added in some functionality for image sending and recieving.
 Going Forward: Working on getting more features added and updating any code that could use refactoring.
+Sprint 3: refactored parts of main client to make more readable and usable.
+Added functionality for sending and receiving any files.
+Ran into issues with recieving multiple files at once crashes program.
+Going forward, would refactor server and client to not send/recieving when already in the process of recieving data.
+Add queue to server for when something gets sent.
   </li>
 </ul>